exoscale/cumulus-cl-interfaces-puppet/README.md

 * `virtual_mac` - VRR virtual MAC address.
 * `vids` - Array of VLANs to be configured for a VLAN-aware trunk interface.
 * `pvid` - Native VLAN for a VLAN-aware trunk interface.
+* `allow_untagged` - Allow untagged frames to be transmited.
+The default is true.
 * `location` - Location of the configuration snippets directory.
 Default is `/etc/network/interfaces.d/`.
 * `mstpctl_portnetwork` - Enables bridge assurance on a VLAN-aware trunk.
 * `mstpctl_bpduguard` - Enables BPDU guard on a VLAN-aware trunk.